-- Interface Displays the switch's ports or trunks. - Type Indicates the port type (1000BASE-T, 1000BASE SFP, or 10GBASE SFP+). - Status Enables or disables the rate limit.
+- Interface Displays the switch's ports or trunks. - Type Indicates the port type.
+(1000BASE-T, 1000BASE SFP) - Status Enables or disables the rate limit.
 (Default: Disabled) - Rate Sets the rate limit level.
-(Range: 64 1,000,000 kbits per second for Gigabit Ethernet ports; 64 - 10,000,000 kbits per second for 10 Gigabit Ethernet ports) - Resolution Indicates the resolution at which the rate can be configured.
+(Range: 64 1,000,000 kbits per second for Gigabit Ethernet ports) - Resolution The resolution at which the rate can be configured is 16 kbits/sec